-Researchers at University of Jyväskylä (Finland) and University of Tampere (Finland) together with BioNavis Ltd (Finland) have developed a novel nanoactuator system, where the conformation of biomolecules can be tuned by an electric field and probed using optical properties of gold nanoparticle.
+Researchers at the University of Jyväskylä (Finland) and the University of Tampere (Finland) together with BioNavis Ltd (Finland) have developed a novel nanoactuator system, where the conformation of biomolecules can be tuned by an electric field and probed using optical properties of gold nanoparticle.

-Over the past decades, nanoactuators for detection or probing of different biomolecules have attracted vast interest for example in the fields of biomedical, food and environmental industry.
-To provide more versatile tools for active molecular control in nanometer scale, researchers at University of Jyväskylä and University of Tampere have devised a nanoactuator scheme, where gold nanoparticle (AuNP) tethered on a conducting surface is moved reversibly using electric fields, while monitoring its position optically via changes of its plasmon resonance.
+Over the past decades, nanoactuators for detection or probing of different biomolecules have attracted vast interest for example in the fields of biomedical, food, and environmental industry.
+To provide more versatile tools for active molecular control in nanometer scale, researchers at the University of Jyväskylä and the University of Tampere have devised a nanoactuator scheme, where gold nanoparticle (AuNP) tethered on a conducting surface is moved reversibly using electric fields, while monitoring its position optically via changes of its plasmon resonance.
 Forces induced by the AuNP motion on the molecule anchoring the nanoparticle, can be used to change and study its conformation.

 More possibilities to study molecules

-According to the current study, it was shown that AuNPs anchored via hairpin-DNA molecule experienced additional discretization in their motion due to opening and closing of the hairpin-loop compared to the plain, single-stranded DNA.
+According to the current study, it was shown that AuNPs anchored via hairpin-DNA molecule experienced additional discretization in their motion due to the opening and closing of the hairpin-loop compared to the plain, single-stranded DNA.

-“This finding will enable conformational studies of variety of multiple interesting biomolecules, or even viruses,” says Associate Professor Vesa Hytönen from the Protein Dynamics Group at the University of Tampere.
+“This finding will enable conformational studies of a variety of multiple interesting biomolecules, or even viruses,” says Associate Professor Vesa Hytönen from the Protein Dynamics Group at the University of Tampere.